nyanhi/AtCoder_template/README.md

 # AtCoder_template
-Small script to generate template files for AtCoder ABC contests
+Small script to generate template files for AtCoder ABC contests.

 ## How to use
 Run the template.py in a directory where you would like to create working files for AtCoder ABC contest.